For executives accountable for strategy that stalls

 Boeing 737 MAX: what happens when all five conditions break down at once.

-Between 2011 and 2019, Boeing attempted a rapid upgrade of the 737 to compete with Airbus.
-Engineers used software, MCAS to compensate for larger engine placement while avoiding the need for additional pilot training.
+Between 2011 and 2019, Boeing used MCAS software to compensate for engine placement changes while avoiding additional pilot training.
 The competitive logic was sound.
 The delivery conditions were not.

-A CLEAR delivery check in 2015, when stall problems with MCAS first emerged, would have immediately surfaced these fragilities.
-Any one of the legitimate outcomes (pause, redesign, extend timeline) would have been dramatically cheaper than $87 billion in losses and 346 lives.
+A delivery conditions check in 2015, when stall problems first emerged, would have surfaced these fragilities.
+Any legitimate outcome, pause, redesign, extend timeline, would have been cheaper than $87 billion in losses and 346 lives.

 The lesson